DCStyle/AdvancedDownload/README.md

 # Extra Information
 For those who have problems with **Google Adsense**.
 It seems that the default XenForo display system conflicts with Google Ads.
-To fix this you should edit the two templates `DC_AdvancedDownload_DownloadInternal` and `DC_AdvancedDownload_DownloadExternal`.
+To fix this you should edit the template `DC_AdvancedDownload_template`.
-In each one, replace this code with your left ads code
+Replace this code with your left ad code

 `{$xf.options.DC_AdvancedDownload_adLeft|raw}`

-And this code with your right ads code
+And this code with your right ad code

 `{$xf.options.DC_AdvancedDownload_adRight|raw}`